lovelysystems/copy-on-write/README.md

 On startup existing files in SOURCE_ROOT are copied to target if mapped.

+To make sure a file that ends up in the target directory is complete, a `.part` extension is added and the file is renamed when copy has finished.
+Make sure to exclude `*.part` files when using watchers to process files in the target directory.

 See [localdev/docker-compose.yml](localdev/docker-compose.yml) for an example configuration.

 ## Tests